About this website and myself (the author).

-All information, data and statistics used in the Web WW2 Weapons had been compiled from a variety of sources and the large library of the author – who now lives on Crete for a long time – about military history and history, especially about the world wars, which has been built up over decades.
+All information, data, specifications and statistics used on the website WW2 Weapons have been compiled from a variety of sources and the large library of the author – who now lives on Crete for a long time – about military history and history, especially about the world wars, which has been built up over decades.

-The author of WW2 Weapons asks for understanding that he can’t handle additional requests for the sources beyond that due to time constraints and provides the information and its sources to the internet community as ‘as published’, i.e. either the visitor of this site considers to be helpful and thus agrees to it, or not.
+The author therefore asks for understanding that he can’t handle additional requests for the sources beyond that due to time constraints and provides the information and its sources to the internet community as ‘as published’, i.e. either the visitor of this website considers it helpful and agrees with it over, or just leaves it.

-Discussions and recommendations are still welcome and can be performed under the respective reports.
+Discussions and suggestions for improvement are nevertheless welcome and can be held below the respective reports.

 Let me introduce myself: